Alcatraz Island: In popular culture

 It also was featured in the anime Yu-Gi-Oh!
 Duel Monsters, the book Al Capone Does My Shirts and the video game Tony Hawk's Pro Skater 4 as a playable level.
 It is also showcased as a playable racetrack in the 1997 arcade racing video game San Francisco Rush the Rock: Alcatraz Edition.
-Alcatraz has also been portrayed often as a safe haven or base of operations in many post-apocalyptic movies, such as The Book of Eli.
+Alcatraz has been portrayed often as a safe haven or base of operations in many post-apocalyptic movies, such as The Book of Eli.

 Escape from Alcatraz and The Rock are two films that show how inescapable the island is.
 Escape from Alcatraz is based on the true story of a few inmates trying to flee the island.
 The Rock is an action film featuring Alcatraz.